appsemble/appsemble/config/charts/appsemble/README.md

 ### New installation

-It is recommended to create a MySQL secret beforehand.
+It is recommended to create a PostgreSQL secret beforehand.

 ```sh
 kubectl create secret generic postgresql-secret \